-100 Years Since Her Execution, Was Mata Hari A Sexy Spy or A Sexy Scapegoat?
+100 Years Since Her Execution, Was Mata Hari a Sexy Spy or a Sexy Scapegoat?

 Within three years, they had two children, a boy and a girl, and a disintegrating marriage in an isolated outpost of central Java.
 MacLeod drank, gambled, kept mistresses, and worst of all, he beat her, violently and regularly.

 For distraction, she watched the Javanese servants dance in the garden, soon learned the sinuous, sensuous moves, and danced with them.
-The family was transferred to North Sumatra, and within a month, the children fell ill, and the boy died, at age two.
+The family was transferred to North Sumatra, and within a month, the children fell ill, and the boy died, at age 2.
 MacLeod raged; she stayed out of his way, and learned new dances.
 In 1902, they were sent back to the Netherlands, where she filed for divorce, based on abuse.

 Given custody of their daughter, but receiving none of the court-appointed support from MacLeod, Margaretha began frequenting houses of ill-repute.
 MacLeod had her followed, and took their daughter away from her.
 She moved to Paris, broke and alone, tried modeling, acting, and finally dancing.
 Her big break came in 1905 when Emile Guimet asked her to perform at his Musée Guimet, before an elite audience, and the press raved about the seductive Javanese dancer in breastplates and headdress, filmy veils and discreet bodystocking, just a glimpse away from nudity.
 She took the stage name Mata Hari, Malay for “eye of the sun.”

 When her husband’s second marriage ended in divorce, she tried to get custody of her daughter, but her lifestyle encouraged the court to consider MacLeod the more stable household.
 Both her children likely were infected at birth with syphilis; her daughter died in 1919, at age 21, of a cerebral hemorrhage, according to Craig.
 At the time of her arrest, Mata Hari had among her toiletries a mercury-based ointment, the only treatment then available for syphilis symptoms.
-Both the disease and the treatment could cause brain damage: was she affected?
+Both the disease and the treatment could cause brain damage: Was she affected?

 Mata Hari was highly paid for her dancing, but entirely profligate in her spending.
 She gave a series of performances at the Olympia in Paris in autumn 1906, for a fee of 10,000 FF ($50,000 today).
 She also was named in the first of a series of lawsuits for unpaid bills, for 12,000 FF in jewelry she ordered, but did not cover.
 This would become a habit.
 As soon as she had some money, she threw it at clothes, furs, jewelry, carriages.
 She believed that creating a successful illusion of beauty and mystery did not come cheaply.